nathan-smeal/cs7641/lessons/ml_p1_lesson_05_ensemble_learning.md

 **Combine**: weighted mean/voting.
 To avoid just giving the average of everything.
 And also avoid the subsetting bounce back and forth.

+* How we weight will be vary important.

 #### About Error

 Previously we defined error in classification as the number of mismatches, which implicitly treats every example equally important.